Amiqual4Home/emoncms-openhab-persistence/README.md

 ## Development

-This is a very simple dev, for a very basic use.
+This is a simple dev, for a basic use.
 It only posts datas as inputs on the server.
 Feeds and logs need to be created elsewhere.